rust-lang/rust/doc/rust.md

 ## Input format

-Rust input is interpreted in as a sequence of Unicode codepoints encoded in UTF-8.
+Rust input is interpreted as a sequence of Unicode codepoints encoded in UTF-8.
 No normalization is performed during input processing.
 Most Rust grammar rules are defined in terms of printable ASCII-range codepoints, but a small number are defined in terms of Unicode properties or explicit